notaz/picodrive/platform/base_readme.txt

 Changelog
 ---------
+1.4x
+  + Added proper support for cue/bin images, including cdda playback.
+    .cue sheets with iso/cso/mp3/wav files listed in them are also supported.
+  * Fixed a crash of games using eeprom (introduced in 1.40b).

 1.40c
   * Fixed a problem with sound in Marble Madness.
   * GP2X: Fixed minor problem with key config.